BolajiAyodeji/bolajiayodeji.com/content/how-to-compile-your-c-code-in-visual-studio-code.md

 * Use the shortcut `Ctrl+Alt+N`
 * Or press F1 and then select/type Run Code
-* Or right click the Text Editor and then click Run Code in editor context menu
+* Or right-click the Text Editor and then click Run Code in the editor context menu
   > > The code will run and the output will be shown in the Output Window.
 Open the output window with `Ctrl+ shortcut.

 ![](https://res.cloudinary.com/iambeejayayo/image/upload/v1562571766/blog/0001/Capture5.png)